-Fishery modeling can be a new form or alchemy.
-You cannot put in cognitive numbers of pinks, chums and belief and then expect that the computer model will do magic and hope that sockeye and Chinooks will be the result.
-Thus, the old saying 'garbage in garbage out' principle holds, regardless of the strength in any belief system.
-Example: this often comes into fishery management discussions by one or more participants saying: 'More fish beget more fish' or 'I don't believe in over escapement or surplus escapement.'
-It is not a matter of belief, but rather a scientific inquiry when constructing fishery management models.

-- 2. Fishery management models cannot function in a vacuum without an appropriate, underlying theoretical framework or problem statement.
+- Fishery modeling is not a new form or alchemy.
+You cannot put in data concerning cohos, pinks, chums along with your hopes and beliefs and expect that the computer model will do magic and produce Chinooks and sockeyes.
+Thus, the old saying 'garbage in - garbage out' principle holds, regardless of the strength in any belief system.
+Example: This often comes into fishery management discussions by one or more participants saying: 'More fish beget more fish' or 'I don't believe in underharvests, overescapement or surplus escapement.'
+It is not a matter of belief, but rather a scientific inquiry when constructing fishery management models. - Fishery management models cannot function in a vacuum without an appropriate, underlying theoretical framework or problem statement.
 Example: One does not build a fishery management model and then look for an application. - 3.
 Fishery management models cannot function without an empirical database used for development and model testing.
 Models that rely heavily of Bayesian methodologies are always suspect.

-Example: especially when Bayesian methodologies use randomly generated data to describe non-random events. - 4.
-Fishery management models must be treated skeptically.
+Example: Especially when Bayesian methodologies use randomly generated data to describe non-random consequences.

+4. Fishery management models must be treated skeptically.
 When they are applied outside of the pre-established validation parameters, most models are developed to show potential future events.
-However, we can never fully know the current and future forcing functions (rate of climate changes, ocean acidification, ocean thermal refugia, and optimal ranges) are having on any model variable (data set) until these have occurred.
-Then, perhaps, in a retrospective look in the rear-view mirror, we often try to retrospectively adjust fishery management models to fit the present-day conditions. - 5.
-Fishery management models rarely produce reliable prognoses but can be used with caution in discussion of future scenarios.
+However, we can never fully know the current and future forcing functions (rate of climate changes, ocean acidification, ocean thermal refugia and optimal ranges) are having on any model variable (data set) until these have occurred.

+Example #1: In a retrospective look in the rear-view mirror, we often try to retrospectively adjust fishery management models to fit the present-day conditions.

+5. Fishery management models rarely produce reliable prognoses that can be used with caution in discussion of future scenarios.
 Models should not be used for a specific prognosis.
 Models are useful in organizing applied outcomes; however, we need to realize that a model's output may never be realized.

-No current model for the Kenai River Late-Run Sockeye Salmon predicted or foresaw that these fish would be, on average, one pound less in weight, at the same age, within the prior 6-7 years.
+Example: No current model for the Kenai River Late-Run Sockeye Salmon predicted or foresaw that within the past 6-7 years, these fish would be, on average, one or more pounds less in weight at the same age.
 See Issues Paper by UCIDA.
-That is partly understandable because all current models do not include forcing functions of climate change.
-In this case, the fishery management models are based on data sets that are incomplete.
+That is partly understandable because all current models do not include forcing function of climate change.
+In this case, the fishery management models are based on data sets that are incomplete or inaccurate.